Kea (Photo: Philip East)

 Current legal methods of conflict resolution include the relocation of keas or legal extermination of nuisance kea with a permit.
 Neither solution is considered particularly effective or sustainable.
 The resolution of human-kea conflict is critical to the successful conservation of the endangered parrot.
 However, to ensure success, a concise plan which fosters community support is vital.

-Funds from the Cincinnati Zoo support a key personnel position, the Community Volunteers Coordinator (CVC).
-Having a CVC in place allows staff to respond proactively to conflict situations that arise.
-Funds will also enable KCT personnel to enhance their skills in conflict resolution by sponsoring staff attendance at the internationally recognized Human-Wildlife Conflict Collaboration Workshop in 2015.
+Funds from the Cincinnati Zoo have supported a key personnel position, the Conflicts Resolution Coordinator, since 2014.
+Funds will also enable KCT personnel to enhance their skills in conflict resolution by sponsoring staff attendance at the internationally recognized Human-Wildlife Conflict Collaboration workshop in 2017.

 Additionally, Zoo aviculturists will join the KCT team in the New Zealand mountains for kea nest monitoring and field work over the next couple of years.